jessepav/lacygoill-wiki-backup/admin/update-alternatives.md

 ## What's the specific order to respect when I pass options and a subcommand to update-alternatives?

-According to  the synopsis  in `$ man  update-alternatives`, the  options should come before the subcommand.
+According to  the synopsis  in `man  update-alternatives`, the  options should come before the subcommand.
 Unfortunately, both look the same: they all start with two hyphens.